AwesomenessXP/mongodb-basics/README.md

          }})` insert the document
   6) to check if it is inserted: `db.inspections.find({"id" : "10021-2015-ENFO", "certificate_number" : 9278806}).pretty()`
 - identical documents CAN exist in the collection as long as their _id values are different!
-- to insert MULTIPLE documents in the collection:
+- HOW TO INSERT MUTLIPLE DOCUMENTS:
   1) `db.inspections.insert([ { "test": 1 }, { "test": 2 }, { "test": 3 } ])` inserts 3 documents
   2) `db.inspections.insert([{ "_id": 1, "test": 1 },{ "_id": 1, "test": 2 },{ "_id": 3, "test": 3 }])` inserts documents with id
   3) to insert SIMILAR documents, "ordered": false -> `db.inspections.insert([{ "_id": 1, "test": 1 },{ "_id": 1, "test": 2 },{ "_id": 3, "test": 3 }],{ "ordered": false})`
   4) to insert UNIQUE documents, "ordered": true -> `db.inspection.insert([{ "_id": 1, "test": 1 },{ "_id": 3, "test": 3 }])`
+- *** IMPORTANT **** : if you accidentally make a new field, it won't give you an error, but instead give you a new field!!
 - findOne() looks for a document that matches the query
-- updateOne() if multiple documents match the query, only ONE will be updated
+- updateOne("_id":<number>) if multiple documents match the query, only ONE will be updated,
 - updateMany() updates all documents that match the query
-- to update a document:
+- HOW TO UPDATE A DOCUMENT:
   1) connect to atlas cluster: `mongo "mongodb+srv://<username>:<password>@<cluster>.mongodb.net/admin"`
   2) select the collection: `use sample_training`
   3) finds documents with zip codes `db.zips.find({"zip":"1234"}).pretty()`